-Did you ever wonder how the raw data (message) that the application from our desktop is transmitted over the internet?
+Did you ever wonder how the raw data (message) that the application from our desktop is transmitted over the Internet?
 By using the OSI model as a reference, we are able to understand how the raw data are transmitted from one host and received from another end-hosts without error.
-The OSI model has 7 layers, and, in this article, we will focus on Layer 4, which is the Transport Layer.
+The OSI model has seven (7) layers.
+In this article, we will concentrate on Layer 4, which is the Transport Layer.

-The upper layers, the Application Layer, Presentation Layer, and Session Layer, are responsible for sending and preparing the raw data.
+The upper layers, the Application Layer, Presentation Layer, and Session Layer, are responsible for preparing and sending the raw data.
 In contrast, the lower layers, the Network Layer, Data Link Layer, and Physical Layer, are responsible for encapsulating the raw data by using headers so that the network devices like routers and switches can understand and direct the traffic to the right device.

 Contributions of the Transport Layer on Data Transmission